 - DIB Supply Chain Trust & Integrity

 - Alignment to ISO 27001 Annex A Controls

 More about the CMMC standard:

 The various levels of CMMC include increasing levels of practices focused on the handling of Federal Contract Information (FCI) and Controlled Unclassified Information (CUI).
 These levels are based on the sensitivity of the information to be protected and the associated range of threats that may be encountered.
-The processes and practices come from various existing cybersecurity standards and frameworks including ISO 27001, NIST 800-171, and others.
+The processes and practices map to various existing cybersecurity standards and frameworks including ISO 27001 and NIST 800-171.

 |Access Control||Asset Management||Audit & Accountability||Awareness & Training||Configuration Management|

 The CMMC certification system essentially operates with each level's requirements adding to those beneath it.
 For example, Level 3 would require you to meet Level 1 and 2 requirements and those of Level 3 to receive certification.
 For each level, you must complete a set of practices and processes.
 The capabilities domains included are:

 - Risk Management (RM)

 - Asset Management (AM)